 Parents’ Bill of Rights for Data Privacy and Security

 The West Genesee Central School District is committed to preserving the security and integrity of student data.
-As outlined in the Common Core Implementation Reform Act of 2014, the West Genesee Central School District publishes the following “Parents’ Bill of Rights for Data Privacy and Security” from the New York State Education Department here.
+Pursuant to New York State Education Law Section 2-d, the West Genesee Central School District publishes the following “Parents’ Bill of Rights for Data Privacy and Security.”

 - Parents have the right to inspect and review the complete contents of their child’s education record;